ShadowfeindX/bitmap-encryptor/README.md

 ##Updates
 - [x] Command line usage added
 - [x] File processing heavily optimized
+- [x] Multi-threading for simultaneous decrypting and encrypting

 #The Cryptomatic 9000!
 Have you ever had an image that you wanted to offload to an external drive or upload to the cloud,